richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Option: Enable AI-suggested topics

-Users with the Viva Engage Knowledge Service Plan have AI-suggested topics in Answers.
+Users with the Viva Engage Knowledge Service Plan see AI-suggested topics in Answers.
 When a user posts a question on Answers, generative AI returns up to three relevant topics for the user to include with their post.

-1. In the Viva Engage Teams app, select the ellipses button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.
+1. In the Viva Engage Teams app, select the ellipses `(...)` button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.

 1. On the **Feature management** tab, select the **Answers** button to open the Answers configuration options.